angrykim/agusmakmun.github.io/_posts/2018-06-11-Evaluate_imbalanced_classfication_model.md

 ---
 layout: post
-title:  "Network graph analysis (1)"
+title:  "How to evaluate imbanaced classfication model"
-date:   2018-05-29
+date:   2018-06-11
-categories: [Network graph analysis]
+categories: [Machine learning]
 ---

 Before we talked about detection of abuse events in Finance using network graph analysis, Let's take a moment to learn more about network graph as a whole.